 - Finalists are required to attend and present at the two-day Awards Conference on their project, typically taking place in Chicago in May each year.
 These presentations will be the basis for the jury’s selection of Winners.

 - Finalists are required to attend the annual Awards Ceremony & Dinner at the close of the Awards Conference, and in the event that the project is named a Winner, collect the awards and give a short acceptance speech.

-- Overall Best Tall Building “Worldwide”, is also judged during the Chicago Conference and announced at the close of the Ceremony & Dinner.
+- The honor of Overall Best Tall Building “Worldwide” is also judged during the Chicago Conference and announced at the close of the Ceremony & Dinner.